dvhdr/launchpad-pro/README.md

 It appears that VirtualBox does not yet work on Windows 10.

 If your connection drops out while updating the Vagrant box, you can get stuck, unable to `vagrant up`.
 To resolve, you need to delete the temp file - `~/vagrant.d/tmp`.

+# Firmware development tips
+OK - we're not going to need to use the MISRA rules, but there are a few things to avoid.
+Dynamic memory allocation is a no (well it will work, but it's best avoided).
+Floating point will work, but it's implemented in software and will be slooooow.
+C++ ought to work, but you'll definitely want to avoid exceptions and RTTI!